 Even if you have been to Lycabettus only once (which is hardly possible) the view explains why the hill is so famous in Athens.
 Lycabettus is the hill you climb to calm down, gaze over the city, stare at the full moon, and dream.

 Going downhill you will pass through Kolonaki and the surrounding areas to the historic center.
 Lycabettus is also located a few minutes from the center of Athens.
 Kolonaki, however, is the area that is more connected to Lycabettus.
 The perception that we have today is that of a densely populated area, which is one of the most expensive in Attica.
 The image of this district, however, was shaped over time having suffered various influences.
 During the Turkish occupation, for example, the area was covered by fields, vineyards, and pens of shepherds who grazed their herds on the slopes of Lycabettus and sold their milk in the new capital of the country.
 It is no coincidence, after all, that the area was called Katsikadika.

 The "Little Lycabettus" in Athens and its history

-That is why, apart from “Little Lycabettus”, the area was named Schisti Petra (Splinter Stone) as it demonstrated this very situation.
-Because of its extensive carving, it seems as if the huge stone volume has been “torn” creating the main hill with the high top and a much smaller one next to it.
-Finally the extraction of stone from the hill was stopped in 1960.
+That is why, apart from "Little Lycabettus", the area was named Schisti Petra (Splinter Stone) as it demonstrated this very situation.
+Because of its extensive carving, it seems as if the huge stone volume has been "torn" creating the main hill with a high top and a much smaller one next to it.
+Finally, the extraction of stone from the hill was stopped in 1960.
 After a brief pause, the Law of 1861 allowed the possibility of quarrying, as did a new law in 1900.
-At the same time, a tree planting campaign was launched, led by Princess Sofia in 1912.
+At the same time, a tree-planting campaign was launched, led by Princess Sofia in 1912.